Alumni Spotlight - Kelly Taylor

 Kelly Taylor is an instructor and the chair of Middle Grades Education for the School of Education at Gardner-Webb University.

 Ms. Taylor received her undergraduate degree in English Education from East Carolina University in 1996.
 After moving to the foothills and spending some time in the classroom, she decided to pursue her Master of Arts in School Administration at Gardner-Webb University (2007).
+She completed her Doctorate in School Administration from Gardner-Webb University in 2011.

 She came to Gardner-Webb from the public sector, where she was a school administrator for two years, taught Middle Grades Language Arts for nine years, and taught High School Language Arts for three years.